 CaseyGerry’s recent win against Amazon.com set precedent for e-commerce liability in California.
-Attorneys, Jeremy K. Robinson, Thomas D. Luneau, and Jillian F. Hayes represented plaintiff, Angela Bolger against the online retail giant in Bolger v.
+Attorneys, Jeremy K. Robinson and Thomas D. Luneau represented plaintiff, Angela Bolger against the online retail giant in Bolger v.
 Amazon.com, LLC (2020) 53 Cal.App.5th 431.

 Ms. Bolger suffered third-degree burns when a replacement laptop battery she bought on Amazon.com exploded while she was using her laptop.
 The replacement battery was listed on the Amazon Marketplace by a Chinese vendor that identified itself under the fake name of “E-Life.”